 About the School of Languages and Cultures

-Our School offers undergraduate courses in language, literature, linguistics, culture, civilization, and film.
-We provide instruction in the target languages as well as some courses in English, in face to face, online, and blended formats, and instruction for heritage speakers of Chinese and Spanish.
+Our School offers undergraduate courses in fourteeen different languages, as well as courses in literature, linguistics, culture, civilization, and film.
+We provide instruction in the target languages as well as some culture courses in English, in face-to-face, online, and blended formats, and instruction for heritage speakers of Chinese and Spanish.
+In addition, we offer graduate degrees in French, German, Japanese, and Spanish.

 Language clubs and honorary societies, guest lectures, international film series, coffee and tea conversation hours, and theater performances help enhance our students’ knowledge and experience of other languages and cultures.